 Early Afternoon: 1 pm to 3 pm

 After returning from the game drive, you’ll have plenty of time to relax.
-Keep in mind that the African afternoons are the hottest so, when you return to the camp, you will enjoy the chance to shower, taste the delicacies prepared by the chef, read, and take a nap before starting the late afternoon leg of your safari.
+Keep in mind that the African afternoons are the hottest so when you return to the camp, enjoy the chance to shower, taste the delicacies prepared by the chef, read, and take a nap before starting the late afternoon leg of your safari.